We organized the A-Z guide into four different sections to match your planning and on-site exhibiting processes.

 Click here to learn how to delete your test data from the game and Leaderboard.

-Changing player's name
+Changing a player's name

 Click here to learn how to update a player's information (name, email, or other login fields).